merivale/victor/README.md

         | IndependentObject Object
         | CustomBalance String

 The plainest of English sentences comprises a `subject` and a `predicate`, where the object is encoded in the former, and the condition is encoded in the latter.
 The predicate can be broken down further into the `fulcrum` (which encodes the pivot) and an optional `counter` (which encodes the balance).
-Consider for example the following message:
+Consider for example a plain message with the following nucleus:

-    Plain
     { object = Speaker
     , condition =
         { pivot = "be"
         , balance = DifferentObject (Male "Victor")
         }
     , style =
         { abbreviateFulcrum = False
         , abbreviateNot = False
         }
     }

 When fed through my encoding function, this produces the string `"I am Victor"`.
 If the `abbreviateFulcrum` flag is set to true, the result would instead be `"I'm Victor"`.
 The `abbreviateNot` flag should be self-explanatory, though it is only relevant when the message is negated (see section 3.1).

-A plain, unelaborated English message affirms the present satisfaction of the condition by the object.
-Most of the elaborating functions in English modify the underlying condition, but there are a few that modify - or rather *override* - the object (see section 3.7), and one very particular elaboration that turns a claim about the present into the corresponding claim about the past.
-I should advertise right away that I posit no analogous elaboration for turning claims about the present into corresponding claims about the future; rather, I maintain that talk about the future is achieved through modifying the conditions instead (see section 3.6).

 ## 3. The Elaborations